-The table below summarizes activity relating to restricted stock units associated with the OnkosXcel (the "OnkosXcel RSUs").
-RSUs.
+The table below summarizes activity relating to the OnkosXcel RSUs.

+Number of units Outstanding as of January 1, 2024 225

+Granted -

-Number of units Outstanding as of January 1, 2023 January 1, 2024 225 Granted 225 Outstanding as of September 30, 2023 March 31, 2024 225 over four years, with 25% vesting at the one-year anniversary of the grant date and the balance vesting ratably over the remaining 12 quarters of the vesting period.
+Outstanding as of March 31, 2024 Cancelled

+Outstanding as of June 30, 2024 217

+During the year ended December 31, 2023, the Company granted 225 individual (not in thousands) OnkosXcel RSUs to certain employees.
+125 of the OnkosXcel RSUs vest upon the earlier to occur of (a) 180 days after an initial public offering of OnkosXcel, or (b) a change in control of OnkosXcel.
+The remaining OnkosXcel RSUs vest over four years, with 25% vesting at the one-year anniversary of the grant date and the balance vesting ratably over the remaining 12 quarters of the vesting period.
 The weighted average grant date fair value per unit for the OnkosXcel RSUs was approximately \$10.
-Unrecognized stock-based compensation expense related to these the awards expected to vest was approximately \$2,151 \$420 and \$2,194 as of September 30, 2023, March 31, 2024 and 2023, respectively.
+Unrecognized stock-based compensation expense related to the awards expected to vest was approximately \$420 \$312 and \$2,194 \$1,648 as of March 31, 2024 June 30, 2024 and 2023, respectively.